Description

 Competitions and Training

-We have two active men's teams playing in several competitions throughout the year, including NAMS Rugby (the national medical school cup competition), an annual Varsity match against Cardiff, a biannual sports tour to Nantes (France), an annual Old Boys match against the club's alumni, alongside regular friendly fixtures so there's plenty of game time available.
-2023 saw us win the NAMS Plate for the second consecutive year, so we're keen to maintain our reputation as a competitive side going into the 23/24 season.
+We have two active men's teams playing in several competitions throughout the year, including NAMS Rugby (the national medical school cup competition), an annual Varsity match against Cardiff, a biannual sports tour to Nantes (France), an annual Old Boys match against the club's alumni, alongside regular friendly fixtures - so there's plenty of game time available.
+After back to back NAMS Plate victories, 2023/24 saw our 1st XV crowned national champions in the NAMS Cup and our 2nd XV just lose out in the 2s Cup.
+Next, the 2024/25 season had the 1st XV missing out on a finals place to an 80th minute penalty against the eventual winners, and our 2XV winning the 2s Cup - a hugely impressive achievement in only their third competitive year and laying strong foundations for the 2025/26 season.

 We pride ourselves on being one club, with no distinction between our teams and whole club training sessions and coaching.
 This means there is always the opportunity for all players to improve and push for a place in the first team.
-At the UBHRFC, you'll play to as high of a level as you can and wish to.
+At the UBHRFC, you'll play to as high of a level as you can and wish to with three talented coaches to assist in your development.

 We train twice a week at our home ground, Coombe Dingle Sports Complex (BS9 2BJ).
 We also hold some Strength & Conditioning sessions on Wednesdays on Clifton Down, by the water tower.
 Fixtures are usually held on Saturdays to minimise the timetable conflicts with other university commitments.